 Mouse Sensitivity Converter & Calculator

-Use our free mouse sensitivity converter to calculate your sens from one game to another.
+Use our free mouse sensitivity converter to convert your sens from one game to 50+ other PC games.

 To use this tool, start by selecting the game you want to convert your sensitivity from in the "Convert From" dropdown.